• Skip to primary navigation

 Photos of steps 7 and 8.

 Step 7: Add some broth to a small bowl.
 Add the potato starch and mix it into a paste.
-I use this to thicken my sauces, so there are no lumps.
-If you added potato starch to the chicken pot pie, you would get lots of lumps!
+I use this to thicken my sauces so there are no lumps.
+You would get lots of lumps if you added potato starch to the chicken pot pie!

 Step 8: Pour the paste into the chicken mixture and mix well.
 It should thicken up quickly.